antkss/aninit/README.md

     p.interactive()
 ```
 ## why remake ?
-- because the server that author is using is so hilariously slow
+- because the server that author is using so hilariously slow